-Darius rests his head on his knees, fighting the giddiness and the overwhelm.
+Darius rests his head on his knees, fighting giddiness and overwhelm alike.
 Four hundred and fifty, four hundred and forty-one, four hundred and thirty-two…

 Once he reaches two hundred and seven, he looks up.
-Akash flashes Darius a warm grin before twisting in his armchair: he hangs his head over the edge of the seat, his hair falling in a tangled river of black, his legs propped against the backrest.
-The shift rucks up to bare plain linen drawers, but Darius has never known Akash to care for such things in familial company.
+Akash flashes Darius a warm smile—definitely a grin—before twisting about in his armchair: he hangs his head over the edge of the seat, his hair falling in a tangled river of black, his legs propped against the backrest.
+The shift rucks up to bare plain linen drawers, but Darius has never known Akash to bother over such niceties in familial company.

 Ila glances at Darius, both eyebrows raised, before sighing at Akash.
-“How do you even do that?”
+“How do you do that?”

 Akash swishes his hair across the floor, heedless of knots and dust alike.
 “Why not?”

 Why?
-Maybe he should have returned to Malvade, to a peaceful monastery where Darius can trade personal relationships for religious service and consistent, comprehendible things like books.
-Eschewing the Ravens for the priesthood, though, means leaving Mair, almost a mother to him, and his friends.
-While he loathes his fellow mercenaries and his employers, Darius enjoys the work itself: the peaceful stretches of desert and mountain, the days spent riding, the usefulness of his eldritch arts, the time away from the chaos of household and city.
-Even simple defiance—his ability to do the job, despite loud opinions on his being small, short and clumsy—keeps him going, a determination crafted from sheer spite.
-Returning to the West, now, feels more like abandonment than freedom.
+Maybe he should have returned to Malvade, to a monastery where Darius can trade personal relationships for serving the Sojourner and consistent, comprehendible things like books.
+Eschewing the Ravens for the priesthood, though, means leaving Mair, almost a mother to him, and his friends … and his life.
+While he loathes his fellow mercenaries and his employers, Darius enjoys the work itself: the peaceful stretches of desert and mountain, the days spent riding, the usefulness of his eldritch arts, the time away from city chaos.
+Even simple defiance—his ability to do the job, despite loud opinions on his being small and clumsy—keeps him going, a determination crafted from sheer, stubborn spite.

-He just wants someone worth working for, someone who doesn’t value property over humanity.
+He just wants an employer who doesn’t value property over humanity or fawn at the boots of those who do.
 Someone worth his blood and history.
 Someone kind enough that his life has meaning when he isn’t with the Ravens.
-Someone not Arvel and the handful of merchants who preceded him.
+Someone not Arvel and the merchants who preceded him.
+Someone good.

 “You’re my friends.”
-Darius pokes the last of the soap bubbles with his fingers.
+Darius breaks the last of the bubbles by smacking his hand against the water.
 “You don’t … you don’t mess up things.
 You don’t want more than something that’s already good.”
-He draws a breath, half afraid that voicing this will destroy it.
+He draws a breath, hoping that he can voice truth without destroying its wondrousness.
 “You listen to me.
 You try to speak so I can understand.
 I can go and come back.
-And I don’t feel like you’re looking, wanting, if we’re playing cards or talking or sleeping together.
-I mean … I know you want with me, and I want you, but not so much that you care when I can’t, and I like that.
+I can trust you.
+And I don’t feel like you’re looking, expecting, wanting, if we’re playing cards or talking or sleeping together.
+I mean … I want with you, and I know you want with me, but not so much that you care when I can’t, and I like that.
 Who else has that?
-You’re not … looking, like Harlow was.”
-He nods and looks up at Ila, just long enough to catch hir eyes.
+You’re not … looking, like Harlow was.
+Like what was, already, wasn’t enough.”
+He nods and glances at Ila, just long enough to catch hir eyes.
 “It isn’t messed—”

 Ila glances at Akash, sighs and shakes hir head.
 “I wouldn’t have said it like that … but I don’t think he’s wrong, Dari.”
 Ze breathes out, long and slow; Ila holds hir feelings too close for Darius to read them, much of the time, beyond the absence of bolder emotions like rage or hurt.
-“And … and we didn’t figure it before because we assumed your distance from people is divergence and hatred, and we didn’t think to look.”
+“And we didn’t figure it before because we assumed your distance from people is your divergence and their hatred, and we didn’t look past that.”